2017 Review of Asian Hatching Egg Production Regulation

 The purpose of this supervisory review is to determine the extent to which Asian hatching egg production should be regulated, beyond biosecurity, food safety and premises identification programs, to help fulfill sound marketing policy.

-There is an extensive history behind the process of establishing a strategic level of regulation for BC broiler hatching egg specialty production (Silkie, Taiwanese, and other Asian breeds).
-You can learn more about this history by reading the March 29, 2016 BCFIRB decision: Skye Hi Farms Inc & Casey Van Ginkel - Decision (PDF).
+There is an extensive history behind the establishment of a strategic level of regulation for BC broiler hatching egg specialty production (Silkie, Taiwanese, and other Asian breeds).
+Learn more about this history by reading this March 29, 2016 BCFIRB appeal decision: Skye Hi Farms Inc & Casey Van Ginkel - Decision (PDF).

-In this appeal decision, BCFIRB directed the BC Broiler Hatching Egg Commission (BHEC) to:
+In this decision, BCFIRB directed the BC Broiler Hatching Egg Commission (BHEC) to:

-BCFIRB reviewed BHEC’s August 19, 2016 prior-approval request.
-On September 16, 2016, BCFIRB determined it would consider the request through a principles-based approach using the SAFETI principles: Strategic, Accountable, Fair, Effective, Transparent, and Inclusive: BHEC Appeals Referred to Supervisory Review Decision (PDF).
+BCFIRB reviewed BHEC’s prior-approval request.
+On September 16, 2016, BCFIRB determined it would consider the request through a principles-based approach using the SAFETI principles – Strategic, Accountable, Fair, Effective, Transparent, and Inclusive: BHEC Appeals Referred to Supervisory Review Decision (PDF).

 On October 19, 2016, a BCFIRB supervisory panel met with BHEC.
 All parties agreed that BHEC would address outstanding process and information gaps through a BCFIRB-approved process before the supervisory panel would make a decision on BHEC’s final request.

 - Update on the BC Broiler Hatching Egg Commission Process Development Regarding the Supervisory Review of Asian Breeder Producers (PDF) – November 29, 2016

 - Specialty Regulation Supervisory Review Work Plan Approval (PDF) – December 16, 2016